meltano/meltano/docs/src/docs/plugins.md

 Meltano Extractors are commonly prefixed with [tap](/docs/concepts.html#taps).

 ::: tip
 If you can't find the extractor you need below, we have a [tutorial for creating your extractor](/docs/tutorial.html#advanced-create-a-custom-extractor).
+We are constantly working to build new extractors, and our current roadmap includes: Google Analytics, Google Ads, and Facebook Ads as next up on the list.
 :::

 ### Carbon Intensity